-To investigate the influence of the surface magnetic field on the helioseismic parameters, we selected subsets of the NE and PE regions with matching distributions of average unsigned field, $|B_r|$ , and location on the disk.
-The approach to this was essentially the same as the selection of the NE regions to match the distributions in position and time of the PE regions described in Paper I: we used simulated annealing to select subsets of PE and NE regions that minimize the integrated absolute value of the difference between nonparametric density estimates for the two distributions.
+To investigate the influence of the surface magnetic field on the helioseismic parameters, we selected subsets of the NE and PE regions with matching distributions of average unsigned field, $|B_r|$, and location on the disk.
+The approach to this was essentially the same as the selection of the NE regions to match the distributions in position and time of the PE regions described in Paper I: we used simulated annealing to select subsets of PE and NE regions that minimize the integrated absolute value of the difference between nonparametric density estimates for the two distributions in each time interval.
 Sixty-five regions from each sample were selected, which resulted in 50-55 regions with good duty cycle in each sample.
 This was the largest subset for which an integrated absolute difference of no more than about 0.1 could be obtained; the integrated absolute difference of two completely nonoverlapping distributions would be 2.

 We performed the same analysis as for the full set of regions on these subsets of regions to rank the variables by skill score.
-We also repeated the Monte Carlo experiment (see appendix B) for these sample sizes.
+We also repeated the Monte Carlo experiment (see Appendix B) for these sample sizes.
 We found that although the maximum skill scores of the helioseismology variables can reasonably be expected when there is no difference in the populations, there is still a preponderance of large skill score values in the helioseismology variables compared to what would be expected from chance.
-This suggests that some of the helioseismology variables have real ability to discriminate the PE regions from the NE regions, but that it is difficult to determine if any specific variable has any power to discriminate.
-Because of this, we choose to show variables with Peirce skill scores greater than 0.24 (rather than the 0.27 used for the full samples) in Table 5.
+This suggests that some of the helioseismology variables have real ability to discriminate the PE regions from the NE regions but that it is difficult to determine if any specific variable has any power to discriminate.
+Because of this, we choose to show variables with Peirce skill scores greater than 0.24 in time interval 0 (rather than the 0.27 used for the full samples) in Table 5.
 This is done to highlight the variables (shaded in the table) that still have large skill scores after the flux matching.

-Due to the matching of the distributions, $\overline{|B_r|}$ has virtually no ability to discriminate between the samples,
+Because of the matching of the distributions, $\overline{|B_r|}$ has virtually no ability to discriminate between the samples and thus does not appear anywhere in Table 5.
+To illustrate how well the